apigear-io/apigear-docs/content/en/maker/tutorial.md

       - name: decrement
 ```

-Which shall be transformed into a typescript interface which looks like this:
+The API shall be transformed into a typescript interface which will finally be like this:

 ```ts
 // demo.ts